Mets notes: Betances to IL, Alonso on vaccines, McNeil

 Dellin Betances lasted one game before getting hurt again.

-The Mets put Betances on the 10-day injured list with a right shoulder impingement Thursday morning, about an hour before their home opener.
+The Mets put him on the 10-day injured list with a right shoulder impingement Thursday morning, about an hour before their home opener.

 Betances was relegated to the sixth inning of a blowout in his season debut Wednesday, allowing the Phillies one run in one inning.
 His fastball averaged 91.8 mph, which was lower than his career-worst mark from last year (93.6 mph).

+"I know it’s the 10-day IL, but we don’t know if it’s going to be 10 days or more," Rojas said.
+"He’s going to rest for a few days.
+Let’s see how he responds after the rest part and starts throwing and gets treatment and all that."

 This is another unfortunate development for the 6-8, 265-pound righthanded reliever, who in a season-plus with the Mets has looked like a shell of his hard-throwing Yankees self.
 He hasn’t had a full, healthy season since 2018.
-That includes missing several weeks in 2020 due to what the Mets called right lat tightness.
+That includes missing several weeks in 2020 because of what the Mets called right lat tightness.

 To fill Betances’ roster spot, the Mets called up side-arming righthander Trevor Hildenberger.
 He signed a minor-league contract in November and impressed during spring training.